 Prospective candidates will be judged according to how well they meet the following criteria:

 - A first class, or strong upper second class, honours degree in general engineering, civil engineering, mechanical engineering, or other relevant discipline such as physics or applied mathematics

 - Excellent mathematical skills

-- Strong understanding of mechanics
+- Strong understanding of mechanics and structures

 - Ability to undertake scientific programming (e.g. in Matlab, Python, Fortran or C/C++)